cypheroxide/cypheroxide/README.md

 <!--Welcome to my readme source!
 Glad to see you here.
 Some would say this was fun, but I only chose to do this because I was tired of a plain looking profile.
 In any case, thanks for stopping by-->

 <h3 align="center">Just another neighborhood hacker and junior Cybersecurity Operator, working all day and hacking the planet at night.
 I'm not a bad guy, though.
+I was gifted with eloquent speech and seem to use it for evil.
 I just like to break things so I have to figure out how to fix them.
-I swear!</h3>
+I swear! </h3>
 <div align="center">

 <h2 align="center">You can find me at these places.
 If you can't find me here, I'm probably going off-grid for awhile.</h2></div>